 Involving the people from all sections to contribute to various development programs initiated.
 To ensure that local involvement succeeds in bringing together various initiatives by the government and private agencies, in a planned and coordinated manner.

 To build long term relationships based on cooperation and guidance from various academic & research agencies, voluntary organizations and co-operatives, while focusing on outcomes and sustainability of various initiatives.

 Holistic approach to development under SAGY includes:

 At the individual level, the programme seeks to bring about higher consciousness about personal health and hygiene, while maintaining cleanliness in the home and the area around the home.
 Imbibing a healthy lifestyle built around regular exercising and shunning of unhealthy habits such as alcohol, smoking, substance abuse etc.

-Improving the nutritional status with special focus on pregnant women, lactating mothers, young girls and children,The medical programme to cover 100per cent immunization for all residents of the village, Focus on maintaining a balanced sex-ratio and ensuring access to facilities and special needs of persons with disability.
+Improving the nutritional status with special focus on pregnant women, lactating mothers, young girls and children,The medical program to cover 100 per cent immunization for all residents of the village, Focus on maintaining a balanced sex-ratio and ensuring access to facilities and special needs of persons with disability.
 Ensuring maximum enrolment and completion of schools through development of smart schools, which will have IT-enabled classrooms, e-library and provide web based teaching, using modern teaching aids and techniques.

-Promote adult literacy programmes and inculcate the habit of reading by promoting e-literacy and making available e-libraries.
+Promote adult literacy programs and inculcate the habit of reading by promoting e-literacy and making available e-libraries.